Case study

 The site needed to support service pages, cases, articles, podcasts, ebooks, careers, and contact flows.

-GraphQL/CMS-style content required reusable templates and components, while animated pages still needed to load and navigate smoothly across screen sizes.
+GraphQL/CMS-style content required stable templates and components, while animated pages still needed to load and navigate smoothly across screen sizes.

 Design decisions

-Build reusable sections and keep the B2B message easy to scan
+Build content sections and keep the B2B message easy to scan

-The site needed reusable page sections such as hero blocks, service modules, case cards, article/podcast blocks, CTAs, and contact sections.
+The site needed clear page sections such as hero blocks, service modules, case cards, article and podcast blocks, CTAs, and contact sections.

 Navigation stayed task-oriented so services, technology, cases, careers, and contact paths were easy to find.
-Animation was used to support flow, feedback, and perceived polish rather than distract from content.
+Animation was used to support flow and feedback rather than distract from content.

 - Design for variable content lengths, images, cards, and dynamic modules.